ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/2_15_API_TRANSFERS_CREATE.md

 #### **`to_address`**

-The private keys used to perform OST KIT⍺ token economy transactions are controlled by OST KIT⍺.
-In order to send a transaction to a utility chain separate from OST KIT⍺, such as a transaction that deploys a smart contract, the transaction will need to be signed by a private key that is not controlled by OST KIT⍺ and for which the account has a sufficient OST⍺ Prime balance to pay for the transaction fee.
+In order to deploy a smart contract on a utility chain, you will have to send a transaction to it.
+This transaction needs to be signed by a private key that you control.
+To pay for this transaction your account should have a sufficient OST⍺ Prime balance.

 In order to fund an account with OST⍺ Prime by sending a POST request to `/transfers`, provide the public address for the private key of that account as the `to_address`.
 The `to_address` for an OST⍺ Prime transfer should be a public Ethereum address for which you have control over the private key.